MistyDoe/KataWeek/README.md

-# KataWeek
+# KataRepo
-A week to work on katas and learn alorithms
+A repo to work on katas and learn algorithms
 ## Medge Sorted Lists
 Task from leetcode.com